SebastianBathrick/SkimSkript/README.md

 ## What is SkimSkript?
 SkimSkript is an experimental interpreted language meant to explore different syntactical possibilities.
 It features flexible and forgiving syntax, allowing users to write in C-style braces, Python-like keywords, or even code that is reminiscent of written English.

 SkimSkript's interpreter is entirely written from scratch without the assistance of any third-party libraries or tools, allowing for fine-tuned and unique features not found in other interpreters.
-With support for multiple syntactic styles, programmers can experiment with reference parameters, recursion, and procedural logic without being boxed into rigid syntax rules or overwhelmed by interpreter/compiler errors.
+With support for multiple syntactic styles, programmers can experiment with procedural logic, static typing, coercion, and more without being boxed into rigid syntax rules or overwhelmed by interpreter/compiler errors.

 #### **[Click here to read the Wiki to see in-depth details.](https://github.com/SebastianBathrick/SkimSkript/wiki)**

 ## Flexible Syntax
-The language supports syntax similar to C-family languages:
+SkimSkript supports syntax similar to C-family languages:
 ```csharp
 int Factorial(int number)
 {